StockwatchDev/application_settings/README.md

 - Configuration parameters are typed;
 - IDEs will provide helpful hints and completion when using configuration parameters;
-- More control over what happens when a config file contains incorrect or malicious text (by leveraging the power of [pydantic](https://docs.pydantic.dev/));
+- More control over what happens when a config file contains mistakes (by leveraging the power of [pydantic](https://docs.pydantic.dev/));
 - Possibility to specify defaults when no config file (entry) is found;
 - Configuration described in a human-usable, flexible, standardardized and not overly